 It is expected that students will receive a grade of "B" or higher in all academic classes.
-A grade below a "B-" may require the student to retake the course and/or undergo remediation as recommended and written by their faculty.
+A grade below a "B" may require the student to retake the course and/or undergo remediation as recommended and written by their faculty.
 A cumulative GPA of 3.0 or better is required for a student to remain in good academic standing.
-The first time a student's cumulative grade falls below 3.0, the student will be placed on academic probation.
+The first time a student's semester grade falls below 3.0, the student will be placed on academic probation.
 If a student has a second consecutive semester in which the cumulative GPA falls below 3.0, the student may be dismissed.
-Program faculty will review the student's file with the advisor and make a recommendation to the School of Education Dean.
+Program faculty will review the student's file with the advisor and make a recommendation to the Education Department Chair, Director of Graduate Studies and the Education Department Faculty.
 See section on Remediation for further details on probation process.